abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 to develop the perception or recollection of being religious seekers.
 In that way, we can relate to the circumstances in which we find ourselves, and to the people with whom we live from a very different perspective.
-By perceiving ourselves to be religious seekers—those who are seeking peace—we encourage ourselves to always relate and act in the best possible manner.
+By perceiving ourselves to be religious seekers---those who are seeking peace---we encourage ourselves to always relate and act in the best possible manner.

 So how do we conduct ourselves?
 What do we do as seekers?
 How do we engage in our responsibilities and duties in order to maintain a quality of peace?
 How do we fulfill that aspiration?
-We do this by reminding ourselves and recollecting, *Yes, this is what I am, this is what I'm doing and most valuable for me to be doing—seeking peace, seeking truth*.
+We do this by reminding ourselves and recollecting, *Yes, this is what I am, this is what I'm doing and most valuable for me to be doing---seeking peace, seeking truth*.

 As we take on duties or have contact and engagement with each other, we